MetOffice/primavera-dmt/_sources/Installing.rst.txt

 Installing and Configuring
 ==========================

-`primavera_dmt` is available from https://github.com/MetOffice/primavera_dmt
+`primavera-dmt` is available from https://github.com/MetOffice/primavera-dmt

 Installation on a server can be achieved in a similar way to the method described in the :doc:`Developing`.
 This process is often automated using